captdam/DD-40/ROV/README-SW.md

 For each channel, there is a varibale records the duty of that channel.
 When the variable is larger than the counter, the channel output high; otherwise, this channel outputs low.

 For example, the duty of a channel is 38.
 Then, the valve connected to this channel will be turned on when the counter is in the range of 0 to 37, and off if the counter is in the range of 38 to 254.
+This provides a duty cycle of 38/255.

 __I2C routine__